Alemi7523/Alemi7523.github.io/index.md

   - Location: Zorrialyn Labyrinth - 2nd Floor.
 - Furret:
   - Upon switching in, Furret loses 25% of its Max Hp to create a substitute.
-  - Location: Telia Resort - Tesla\'s villa, in your room.
+  - Location: Teila Resort - Tesla\'s villa, in your room.
 - [Feraligatr](https://rejuvenation.wiki.gg/wiki/Feraligatr_Crest):
   - First move has higher priority if it\'s damaging.
 Biting moves deal 50% more damage.
   - Location: West Gearen City - Reward from Barbara or Route 2 - Kecleon\'s Shop.